sveltejs/kit/documentation/faq/70-packages.md

 ---
-question: How do I fix the error I'm getting trying to include a package?
+title: How do I fix the error I'm getting trying to include a package?
 ---

 Vite's SSR support has become fairly stable since Vite 2.7.
 Most issues related to including a library are due to incorrect packaging.

 Libraries work best with Vite when they distribute an ESM version and you may wish to suggest this to library authors.
 Here are a few things to keep in mind when checking if a library is packaged correctly:

 - `exports` takes precedence over the other entry point fields such as `main` and `module`.
 Adding an `exports` field may not be backwards-compatible as it prevents deep imports.
 - ESM files should end with `.mjs` unless `"type": "module"` is set in which any case CommonJS files should end with `.cjs`.
 - `main` should be defined if `exports` is not.
 It should be either a CommonJS or ESM file and adhere to the previous bullet.
 If a `module` field is defined, it should refer to an ESM file.